 Most students often confuse direct and indirect speech with active and passive voice.
 Indirect and direct speech plays an important role in the English Grammar knowledge of students.
 Knowing when to use direct and indirect speech can help students form grammatically correct sentences.
 Getting direct and indirect speech exercises is quite easy.
 But getting the right kind of exercise that’s appropriate for your child’s age and understanding is difficult.

 To relieve you of this worry, BYJU’S brings age-appropriate direct and indirect speech exercises.
 These exercises will help the children to develop a clear understanding of this topic.
-These exercises are provided to the students completely free of cost.

 Direct and Indirect Speech Exercises with Answers